 There are many contradictory studies in the literature about what time of day is best to exercise.
 Some claim that it’s best to exercise in the morning so that you aren’t hyped up in the evening.
 Others believe that exercising at night can help you to feel more exhausted.
 The consensus is that no matter what time of day you exercise, it’s better to exercise at the “wrong” time than to not exercise at all!

 Still, you may choose to do more active exercise (like cardio or intense strength exercises) in the morning or early evening, and save before-bed hours for something less stimulating, like yoga.

 Study after study shows that the blue light coming from screens can seriously interrupt your sleep patterns.
 Your late night TV-watching or social media checks may be having a significant impact on your sleep quality.
 The light suppresses your body’s production of melatonin, a hormone that helps to regulate your sleep cycle.

 Ideally, you should completely stop using your devices before bed, but that is unreasonable for many people.
-Instead, try a program like F.lux (for Mac, Android, and PC) or iOS’s nightshift setting to make your screens more yellow-toned.
+Instead, try using a blue light filter app like F.lux for Windows and Mac (does F.lux really work?), Twilight for Android, and the Night Shift setting for iOS devices.